WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 ### `setSiteOptions`

-With [`setSiteOptions`](/blueprints/steps#setSiteOptions) step you can set [site options](https://developer.wordpress.org/apis/options/#available-options-by-category) such as site name, description or which page to use for posts.
+With [`setSiteOptions`](/blueprints/steps#setSiteOptions) step, you can set [site options](https://developer.wordpress.org/apis/options/#available-options-by-category) such as site name, description or which page to use for posts.

 ```json
 "steps": [